GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There is no programming language, no matter how structured, that will prevent programmers from making bad programs.
+> ### I’ll throw away code as soon I want to add something to it and I get the feeling that what I have to do to add it is too hard.
 >
-> ~ *Lawrence Flon*
+> ~ *Ken Thompson*

 ---
 ## 🏎 Quick Facts